craftercms/docs/source/by-role/developer/composable/extensions/blueprints.rst

 Here are some best practices to help you:

-    * Prefix all your Content Type's display label with either "Component - " or "Page - " as appropriate.
+    * Prefix all your Content Type's display label with either "component" or "page" as appropriate.
     * Make use of **Section Defaults**.
 Most projects will have a project logo that will be used all throughout the project, this is a perfect use case for Section Defaults.

        * Additionally, since Section Defaults have inheritance mechanics, a child folder that's meant to have private pages could have it's own Section Defaults that overrides the normal project logo with a more private looking one, signalling users that they are in the intranet.